dis-moi/backend/CONTRIBUTING.md

-# Contributing to DisMoi backend
+# Contributing to DisMoi Backend

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-This is a pretty basic Symfony/EasyAdmin application
+This is a pretty basic Symfony/EasyAdmin application with bits from ApiPlatform.

 The following is a set of guidelines for contributing to DisMoi.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.